 Last update: September 15th, 2019 at 11:00 am

-Less than one hundred years ago, the Colorado (which flows in from the north along the border of California (west) and Arizona (east) would have emptied into the Gulf of California here, but now so much of the river is diverted for farming and residential use that the river dries up before actually making it to the Gulf.
+Less than one hundred years ago.
+Although the Colorado (which flows in from the north along the border of California (west) and Arizona (east) would have emptied into the Gulf of California here.
+Also now so much of the river is diverted for farming and residential use that the river dries up before actually making it to the Gulf.

 Irrigation from the Salton Sea in California (upper left) supports farming (green area) in the desert; the lushness fades farther from the water source.

 At the eastern end of the Altar Desert, a circular brownish-gray patch marks the location of lava left behind by hundreds of extinct volcanoes.
 Therefore Hallway down Baja, the Laguna Ojo de Liebre (Eye of the Jackrabbit Lagoon) dips into the peninsula.
 The lagoon is the world’s largest known gray whale nursery.
 By Spectroradiometer (MODIS) on the Terra satellite on November 11, 2002.